Senate passes coronavirus rescue package on unanimous vote

 House Speaker Nancy Pelosi, D-Calif., swung behind the bipartisan agreement, saying it "takes us a long way down the road in meeting the needs of the American people."

-Senate passage delivered the legislation to the Democratic-controlled House, which is expected to pass it Friday.
-House members are scattered around the country.
-House Majority Leader Steny Hoyer, D-Md., said the measure would pass by voice vote without lawmakers having to return to Washington.
+Senate passage delivered the legislation to the Democratic-controlled House, which will most likely pass it Friday.
+House members are scattered around the country and the timetable for votes in that chamber was unclear.

+House Democratic and Republican leaders have hoped to clear the measure for Trump's signature by a voice vote without having to call lawmakers back to Washington.

 The package would give direct payments to most Americans, expand unemployment benefits and provide a $367 billion program for small businesses to keep making payroll while workers are forced to stay home.